 We encourage everyone to treat each other with mutual respect.
-Do not use the Slack to threaten, harass, stalk, or abuse others participating in these services.
+Do not use the Slack or any SUBTA supported channels to threaten, harass, stalk, or abuse others participating in these services.

 SUBTA reserves the right to remove messages that advocate or encourage expressions of violence, bigotry, racism, hatred, or profanity.
 This includes hate speech, or producing strong allegations that may marginalize or threaten certain groups without backing such claims with a reputable citation.

 SUBTA may remove messages and files that are deemed inappropriate, offensive or that violate this Code of Conduct.
-SUBTA may also eject or ban any user from the Slack who behaves in a manner deemed inappropriate, offensive or who violates this Code of Conduct.
+SUBTA may also eject or ban any user from the Slack or any SUBTA supported channels, who behaves in a manner deemed inappropriate, offensive or who violates this Code of Conduct.

 Keep It Legal

 SUBTA does not allow any illegal activities.
-You cannot use the Slack to publish, post, distribute, or disseminate defamatory, infringing, obscene, or other unlawful material or information.
+You cannot use the Slack or any SUBTA supported channels to publish, post, distribute, or disseminate defamatory, infringing, obscene, or other unlawful material or information.

-You may not use the Slack for the purpose of linking to external sites that violate this Code of Conduct.
+You may not use the Slack or any SUBTA supported channels for the purpose of linking to external sites that violate this Code of Conduct.